 An unweighted GPA uses a standard 4.0 scale, where each letter grade has a fixed point value, regardless of class difficulty:

-Example: You have grades of A, B, A, C in four classes (each worth 1 credit).
+To calculate your final grade, simply add the point values of your grades and divide by the number of classes, or try using our GPA Calculator.
+For example: You have grades of A, B, A, C in four classes (each worth 1 credit).
 Your unweighted GPA is:

 (4.0 + 3.0 + 4.0 + 2.0) / 4 = 3.25.